paulber19/notepadPlusPlusAccessEnhancementNVDAAddon/addon/doc/en/readme.md

 # Compatibility #
-This extension has been tested with Notepad++ version 8.4.
+This extension has been tested with Notepad++ version 8.4 and 8.5.6.